 - Breathe and re-focus your attention back to the test if your mind gets hooked by thoughts of, “Oh no!
 I don’t know this!”
 Keep bringing your attention back to the test instead of following anxious thoughts.

 - Keep perspective.
 Forget “perfect.”
 Focus on what you know, not what you don’t know.

 After the Test

 - Stop for 10 seconds and savor what went right (it takes longer to imprint positive vs. negative experiences on the brain).

 - Acknowledge the anxiety that may follow as you “wait out” the period until you get your test results.
 Remind yourself that you have options for dealing with whatever the outcome is (vs. getting stuck on the one catastrophic outcome).
 Success is about resilience, not perfect performance.

-- You might be able to reduce your test anxiety by learning effective test-taking and preparation techniques at Cornerstone: The Center for Advanced Learning.
-You can call them at 314-935-5970 or visit their website.
+- You might be able to reduce your test anxiety by learning effective test-taking and preparation techniques at The Learning Center.
+You can call them at 314-935-5970.

 - Uncle Joe’s Peer Counseling and Resource Center has a 24-hour hotline at 314-935-5099.
 If you wish to speak with someone in person, their office is in the basement of Gregg Hall, 10 p.m.-1 a.m. nightly.

 - Screening for Mental Health has information on self-evaluation for an anxiety disorder, as well as other mental health resources.

 - Anxiety Disorders Association of America Promotes professional and public awareness of anxiety, depression and related disorders, and helps people to find treatment and develop self-help skills.